willwfsp/ifood-mobile-test/README.md

 - **Persistency**: The tweets already classified by Google Natural Language should be stored.
 It will save internet consumption, request time for the user, and avoid some billings on the Google Cloud Services.
 - **Themes**: The app should be designed suporting diferent color themes.
 - **Build Configuration**: Diferent Build Configurations should be set.
+- **Warnings**: As an simple setup, the packages was set with shared Info.plist.
+And it's generating some warnings.
 - **My English**: It's been almost 3 years since I quit the English classes.
 I've never been fluent, but I've been better.
 I going to back to the classes this semester, urgently!!

 ## Considetations